-With an expected value to exceed $73 billion by 2019, the sports industry continues to soar.
+The sports industry has an expected value of over $73 billion by 2019, and a master’s in sports management online will help you succed in this soaring field.
 With positions in advertising, talent representation, and front offices, opportunities in sports are nearly as vast as the industry itself.
 As the industry grows, so too does the need for qualified, innovative people.
 With a degree in sports management, sports and business intersect to turn one’s passion for the game into a career.
 According to the North American Society for Sport Management, 243 postsecondary institutions offer undergraduate or graduate programs in the field.
 Additionally, the U.S. Bureau of Labor Statistics (BLS) reports that spectator sports is the third biggest employer of talent agents in the nation, with individuals earning an average of $104,530 annually.
 What’s more, the BLS projects 10% growth over the next decade (2016-2026) for marketing managers, public relations specialists, and athletic directors.
 Now is a perfect time to consider joining the lucrative and exciting field of sports management.

 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.